 Come to class prepared.
 I expect you to have read the laboratory exercise listed for each class prior to the beginning of that class period.
-Laboratory exercises are complex, and if you do not read them before class you will have difficulty turning them in on time.
+This will enhance learning during my short pre-lab lecture.
+Laboratory exercises can be complex, and if you do not read them before class you will have difficulty turning them in on time.
+In addition, you must have all materials for the day's lab printed out and with you or accessible during the labs.
+If you are unprepared it will count as a half an absence.